How to Overcome Your Fear of Sales

 Psychologists will tell you that the first step in overcoming a challenge is to accept that the challenge exists.
-Denying that you have a fear about some part of your sales job is a great way to make sure that you either never overcome the fear or to create a long delay in your mastery of your fear.
+Denying that you have a fear about some part of your sales job is a great way to make sure that you either never overcome the fear or create a long delay in the mastery of your fear.

-Being honest with your clients is a key element of long-term success in sales and being honest with yourself is a key element of long-term self-fulfillment.
+Being honest with your clients is a key element of long-term success in sales, and being honest with yourself is a key element of long-term self-fulfillment.

 Admitting that you have fears does require putting your ego on the back burner.
 Being honest about the fact that you have fears may itself reveal to you how to overcome your fear.